Banner Background

 Many DMV websites offer practice tests that simulate the actual written exam.
 Take advantage of these to gauge your knowledge and identify areas for improvement.

-Understand Traffic Signs and Signals:
+Understand Traffic Signs and Signals with an expert driving instructor:

 Familiarize yourself with the various traffic signs and signals.
 Know their meanings and be able to recognize them on the road.